LAB02-Research/lab02-research.github.io/_posts/2022-05-29-accessibility.md

 When you're a single developer working on a project in your spare time, next to a full-time job, you're going to have to make choices on where to invest your efforts.
 You can't work out every feature at once, and some bugs get ignored.

 Earlier this month, GitHub user [@blindndangerous](https://github.com/blindndangerous) pointed me to the fact that HASS.Agent [doesn't play well with screenreaders](https://github.com/LAB02-Research/HASS.Agent/issues/65) *at all*.
-And he was of course absolutely right; none of the components were properly named and labeled.
+And he was of course absolutely right; none of the components were properly named and labeled (don't mistake this for the object's reference name like `LblCommands`, that's just internal).
 And even though it wouldn't really lead to new fancy features, this would be well worth focussing on - so I more or less dropped all other tickets.

 Since I didn't have any prior experience, I started reading up on some documentation.
 Microsoft's actually been [doing pretty well](https://blogs.microsoft.com/blog/2021/04/28/doubling-down-on-accessibility-microsofts-next-steps-to-expand-accessibility-in-technology-the-workforce-and-workplace/) in this area thankfully.
 Some links that helped me: